 Other Cooking Wines

-Cooking sake is a special type of Sake produced mainly for culinary use.
+Cooking sake is a special type of Sake produced mainly for culinary use, it’s most commonly seen in appetizers originating from Asian cuisine.
 It has stronger acidity and a sweeter taste than regular drinking sake.
 This is an excellent alternative to Mirin.

 The reason is that Sake is mainly used to deodorize fish and meat, enhance food flavor and soften food like Mirin.
 The alcohol content of Sake is 15-16%, equivalent to Hon-Mirin.